Mike Slinn

 Custom Logging in Jekyll Plugins

 Debugging Jekyll plugins can be a challenge, but a configurable logging facility can be a big help.
-Writing puts statements to generate output works, but puts statements are tedious to control because you must comment and uncomment lines that generate output as you work through issues.
-It is better to set up another standard Ruby logger, perhaps outputting to STDOUT, STDERR, or a file, and control the output by setting the log level for the plugin’s logger.
+Writing puts statements to generate insightful output is a quick-and-dirty solution.
+However, puts statements are tedious to control and maintain because you must comment and uncomment lines that generate output as you work through issues.
+Inevitably, you forget to comment some, and the code is released with messy output.

 Loggers are cheap,